-where $\delta$ denotes the modular quasicharacter.
+where $\delta$ denotes the modular quasicharacter of $B$.
 Thus $I(\chi)$ is a $\tilde{G}$-module under the action of right translation.
-Let $\phi_K$ denote any of the $i(\chi)$-valued functions in the one dimensional space of $K$-fixed vectors in $I(\chi)$; our results will be independent of this choice.
+Let $\phi_K := \phi_K^\chi$ denote any of the $i(\chi)$-valued functions in the one-dimensional space of $K$-fixed vectors in $I(\chi)$; our results will be independent of this choice.